deoclabber/CIF-Junior/README.md

   A --> E(Class 4: Created two projects: the instructions and flowchart for the text-based adventure game, TBAG and a 2D list of the weather of the next 7 days.);
   A --> F(Class 5: Completed the whole TBAG with multiple endings and a 2D list for questions and banned usernames.
 Created a flowchart to go with it.);
   A --> G(Class 6: Created two Turtle projects: a polygon generater with user-inputted side lengths and amount of sides and a nice firework show.);
+  B--> H(Class 7: Created two Turtle projects: a polygon generater with user-inputted side lengths and amount of sides and a nice firework show.);
 ```

 ## Knowledge